No, President Donald Trump has not been good for comedy: An investigation

 Needless to say, though, that era has not been very funny overall.

-The streaming wars have produced way too many so-so comedy shows, making it harder for the good ones to find their audience, let alone break wide open.
+The streaming wars have produced way too many so-so comedy shows, making it harder for the good ones to find their audience, let alone break out.
 Meanwhile, Netflix went from 27 original comedy specials in 2016 to 54 in 2017, inciting an arms race that flooded the market with half-baked hours, and diminishing what had once been the pinnacle achievement of a comedian’s career.

-Comedy Central has quietly gotten rid of its most interesting shows in an effort to save money that will end up costing the network its identity.
+Comedy Central has quietly gotten rid of its most interesting shows in an effort to save money that ended up costing its identity.

 Many comedians who turned into activists, or counter-activists, got their wires crossed and had trouble figuring out when they were supposed to be doing what.